Achievable logoAchievable logo

 • Adolescents (60 kg/132 lb): 250 ml (9 oz) every 20 minutes if they do not feel thirsty.

-Tennis players and other intermittent-sport athletes should aim for 200-400 ml of fluid per changeover while consuming carbohydrates to sustain performance.
+Tennis players and other intermittent-sport athletes should aim for 200-400 ml of fluid per changeover while consuming carbohydrates to support performance.

 Carbohydrate consumption during exercise

-Consuming carbohydrates during prolonged aerobic endurance exercise can enhance performance, reduce immune suppression, and delay fatigue.
-Though sports drinks provide carbohydrates, they cannot keep up with the athlete’s carbohydrate utilization during high-intensity exercise unless excess fluid is consumed.
+Consuming carbohydrates during prolonged aerobic endurance exercise can improve performance, reduce immune suppression, and delay fatigue.
+Sports drinks provide carbohydrates, but during high-intensity exercise they typically can’t match carbohydrate use unless the athlete drinks more fluid than is practical.

 Studies suggest that: